-2012 New Hire PSU Award for Mr. Peribere Earned in 2015.
-As an inducement to accept our offer of employment, Mr. Peribere's employment agreement includes a new hire PSU award granted in 2012 (on his hire date) divided into four separate vesting tranches of 25,000 shares each (for a total of 100,000 shares).
+First 2012 New Hire PSU Awards for Mr. Peribere Earned in 2016.
+As an inducement to accept our offer of employment, Mr. Peribere's 2012 employment agreement included a new hire PSU award granted on September 1, 2012 (his hire date) divided into four separate vesting tranches of 25,000 shares each (for a total of 100,000 shares).
 These vesting tranches become earned based on our relative TSR for the four consecutive 12-month performance periods ending on August 31 in each of 2013, 2014, 2015 and 2016.
 The shares for a tranche are earned if our relative TSR for the applicable 12-month performance period is at or above median of the peer group.
 Any shares that become earned based on TSR performance for a performance period will be vested and settled by delivery of shares on August 31, 2016.
-For the performance period ending August 31, 2015, our relative TSR performed above the median of our peers, and therefore the 25,000 shares for that period have been earned and will be settled August 31, 2016 in accordance with the terms of the award.
+For the performance period ending August 31, 2016, our relative TSR performed below the median of our peers, and therefore the 25,000 shares for that period were not earned.
+Relative TSR performance for the prior three 12-month performance periods for this award had been achieved (as reported in prior proxy statements), and as a result on August 31, 2016, Mr. Peribere vested in 75,000 of the 100,000 possible shares under this award.